Editorial Team

 Publisher/Editor:

 Kevin W Chen, Ph.D.is an associate professor at the Center for Integrative Medicine and Department of Psychiatry, University of Maryland School of Medicine (USA).
 Dr. Chen was educated in the universities of both China and the United States, and has years of experience and training in blending eastern and western perspectives, and in the practice of life-nurturing methods.
 As a long-time practitioner of Qigong Yang Sheng, he is one of the few scientists in the U.S. to have both hands-on knowledge of mind-body practice, and an active research career in mind-body medicine, which is funded through grants by the National Institutes of Health (NIH) and various foundations.
-Dr. Chen devotes his career and life to the practice of Yang Sheng, and promotion of self-healing and mind-body-spirit integration through the non-profit organization, World Institute for Self Healing (WISH) (http://www.wishus.org).
+Dr. Chen devotes his career and life to the practice of Yang Sheng, and promotion of self-healing and mind-body-spirit integration through the non-profit organization, World Institute for Self Healing (WISH)

 Editor-in-Chief:

-Christina Barea YoungChristina Barea-Young – a Daoist Priest of the Zheng Yi Pai and Quan Zhen Pai (China), and a Medical Qigong Therapist.
+Christina Barea YoungChristina Barea-Young – (Editor-in-Chief 2016-2017) a Daoist Priest of the Zheng Yi Pai and Quan Zhen Pai (China), and a Medical Qigong Therapist.
 She dedicates her time to helping people find balance through Medical Qigong Therapy, Qigong & Tai Chi instruction, and TCM related talks, workshops and courses.
 Christina has published 2 books, the first, a translation of Daoist Scripture, and the second on qigong exercises.
 For more information about her please visit: http://www.therisinglotus.com/

-Michelle WoodMichelle Wood – (Editor in Chief 2013-2015) Rev Michelle K. Wood holds a degree in Holistic Relaxation Therapy, is a student of the Yijing, and embraces the philosophies of both Daoism and A Course In Miracles.
+Michelle WoodMichelle Wood – (Editor-in-Chief 2013-2015) Rev Michelle K. Wood holds a degree in Holistic Relaxation Therapy, is a student of the Yijing, and embraces the philosophies of both Daoism and A Course In Miracles.
 She is a qigong and meditation instructor, enjoys Bhakti Yoga (kirtan), has studied the archetypal vibrations found in Sanskrit mantras and chants, and has journeyed on a 74-day pilgrimage to the sacred sites of India.
 Now in Boise, ID, she serves the community through group counseling via a weekly grief-recovery and transitions group (Stepping Stones to Joy) as well as individual spiritual counseling.
 For more information, please visit: http://michellekwood.com

-Rebecca Kali (Editor in Chief 2011-2012) is founder of Dao of Well-Being™ , the former Executive Director of the National Qigong Association, and the founding director of Qigong Alliance International (http://www.QiCentral.org), She is a certified Medical Qigong and Daoist Qigong instructor.
+Rebecca Kali (Editor-in-Chief 2011-2012) is founder of Dao of Well-Being™ , the former Executive Director of the National Qigong Association, and the founding director of Qigong Alliance International (http://www.QiCentral.org), She is a certified Medical Qigong and Daoist Qigong instructor.
 Ms Kali leads workshops and retreats in the U.S. and tours to China and Tibet.
 Find out more at http://www.Dao-of-Well-Being.com and http://www.QigongChinaTrip.com .

 Joy E. Staller, B.A.
 (Editor in Chief) is a co-founder of the Qi Dao E-newsletter.
 After spending many years in the computer field, she joined Dr. Kevin Chen in doing Qigong research at the University of Medicine and Dentistry of New Jersey.
 She is a long time student of religion.